Updated July 19th, 2021.

 Very important: the spaces aren’t spaces!
 They don’t count!
 They aren’t there at all.
 Prove it to yourself when you make the app-specific password: highlight the password, copy it, and paste it somewhere (into Notes, or an email, or in TextEdit– anywhere you can paste).
 You’ll see the spaces just aren’t there.
 So, you’re better off copying and pasting the app-specific password than writing it down and then entering it by hand into the Internet Accounts preference pane.

-Then go to System Preferences, then Internet Accounts, then click your AOL account.
-You’ll probably see a message saying “Can’t connect to the account…” and if you do, just enter your app-specific password and you’re all set.
+You may be tempted to enter this special app-specific password into the box that pops up saying “No password provided” or something like that.
+Don’t do that, it won’t work.
+Instead, go to System Preferences, then Internet Accounts, then click your AOL account.
+You’ll probably see a message saying “Can’t connect to the account…” and if you do, enter your app-specific password there, and you’re all set.

 If the password box doesn’t pop up right away, or if you put the app-specific password into the box and it’s rejected anyway, you have one more chance.
 Cancel out of the box above, click on your AOL account, then click the Details… button at upper right, and then enter (or paste) the app-specific password.
 This ought to work.